songlinl/btp-mission-hybrid-rag/set-up/set-up-hana-cloud.md

 ### Create SAP HANA Cloud Instance

-1. Navigate to your subaccount -> **Instances and Subscriptions** tab and validate that you can access SAP HANA Cloud Central by opening it in incognito window.
+1. Navigate to your subaccount -> **Instances and Subscriptions** tab and validate that you can access SAP HANA Cloud Central by opening it in an incognito window.

     ![](img/35.png)

-    >💡**Tip**: In case you are facing *Forbidden* error, validate that the user with which you are logging in has the following role collections assigned:
+    >💡**Tip**: If a *Forbidden* error apprears, make sure you're logging on with the following role collections assigned:
     > - **SAP HANA Cloud Administrator**
     > - **SAP HANA Cloud Viewer**

-2. Choose **Create Instance**
+2. Choose **Create Instance**.

     ![](img/36.png)